With the table of times gone by,

 The return of vegetables to the kitchen

-The Great Century honored vegetables (even root vegetables, which had been poorly received until then), which marked their comeback.
+The Grand Siècle honors vegetables (even root vegetables, which had been poorly perceived until then), which are making a big comeback.

-This famous Potager du Roy still exists today and I invite you to go see it, because its visit is really worth the detour.
+This famous Potager du Roy still exists today and I invite you to go and see it, because it is truly worth the visit.

-The art of jams, compotes, jellies and marmalades is essential, just like coffee and tea which are becoming trendy drinks.
+The art of jams, compotes, jellies and marmalades became established, as did coffee and tea, which became trendy drinks.
 Le Procope , a Parisian place popular with the intellectual fringe and thinkers (writers, philosophers) of the time, opened its doors in 1674.
-It was the first café created.
+It was the first café to be created.

-Chocolate its wooden handle and its lid pierced in the center to allow the mousseir (ornate wooden rod) to mix the chocolate.
+Chocolate chocolate pot appeared with its wooden handle and its lid pierced in the center to allow the frother (a carved wooden rod) to mix the chocolate.

-The assembly and production of champagne , perfectly mastered by a Benedictine monk, but also an oenologist, Pierre Pérignon (known as Dom Pérignon), promoted its success on royal tables during the 18th century .
+The blending and production of champagne , perfectly mastered by a Benedictine monk, but also an oenologist, Pierre Pérignon (known as Dom Pérignon), contributed to its success on royal tables during the 18th century .

 Books and references on the table in the 17th century